Tips

 We strongly recommend that you avoid bending the MCH

 (Metal Ceramic Heater) rigid wires at the base multiple times, as this practice can significantly increase the risk of breakage at the soldering point.
-The warranty is void for new installed MCH heaters.
+The warranty can be void for new installed MCH heaters.

 To enhance your experience and ensure the durability of these components, we have intentionally left an extra length of wire.
 This additional length is designed to provide you with the necessary flexibility when you need to open the DHB for nozzle replacement.